outdreamer/build-a-cure-1/docs/to_do.md

   - remove len(0) checks for lists
   - consolidate excessive chained return false checks
   - make sure youre not assigning scores or other calculated numbers as dict keys or other identifiers anywhere
-  - evaluate when you need full article index and when its ok to use a line index
-  - find every time you use this logic and replace with function clause_split = [] relation = set() for c in clause.split(' '):
+  - find every time you use this logic and replace with function & make sure youre adding the final item clause_split = [] relation = set() for c in clause.split(' '):